andongluis/nlg-blog/docs/_posts/2019-11-22-Summarization-post.md

 - <a href="https://arxiv.org/abs/1805.11080" target="_blank">Chen, Yen-Chun, and Mohit Bansal.
 "Fast Abstractive Summarization with Reinforce-Selected Sentence Rewriting."
 In *Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics* (Volume 1: Long Papers), pp. 675-686.
 2018</a>.
 - <a href="https://arxiv.org/abs/1804.05685" target="_blank">Cohan, Arman, Franck Dernoncourt, Doo Soon Kim, Trung Bui, Seokhwan Kim, Walter Chang, and Nazli Goharian.
 "A Discourse-Aware Attention Model for Abstractive Summarization of Long Documents."
 In *Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies*, Volume 2 (Short Papers), pp. 615-621.
 2018</a>.
 - <a href="https://dl.acm.org/citation.cfm?id=3330955" target="_blank">Goodrich, Ben, Vinay Rao, Peter J. Liu, and Mohammad Saleh.
 "Assessing the factual accuracy of generated text."
 In *Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining*, pp. 166-175.
 ACM, 2019</a>.
-- Graff, David, Junbo Kong, Ke Chen, and Kazuaki Maeda.
-"English gigaword." *Linguistic Data Consortium*, Philadelphia 4, no. 1 (2003): 34.
+- <a href="https://catalog.ldc.upenn.edu/LDC2011T07" target="_blank">Graff, David, Junbo Kong, Ke Chen, and Kazuaki Maeda.
+"English gigaword." *Linguistic Data Consortium*, Philadelphia 4, no. 1 (2003): 34</a>.
 - <a href="https://arxiv.org/abs/1805.11004" target="_blank">Guo, Han, Ramakanth Pasunuru, and Mohit Bansal.
 "Soft Layer-Specific Multi-Task Summarization with Entailment and Question Generation."
 In *Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)*, pp. 687-697.
 2018</a>.
 - <a href="https://ieeexplore.ieee.org/abstract/document/881692" target="_blank">Hahn, Udo, and Inderjeet Mani.
 "The challenges of automatic summarization." *Computer 33*, no. 11 (2000): 29-36</a>.
 - <a href="http://papers.nips.cc/paper/5945-teaching-machines-to-read-and-comprehend" target="_blank">Hermann, Karl Moritz, Tomas Kocisky, Edward Grefenstette, Lasse Espeholt, Will Kay, Mustafa Suleyman, and Phil Blunsom.
 "Teaching machines to read and comprehend."
 In *Advances in neural information processing systems*, pp. 1693-1701.
 2015</a>.